Deming, Indiana: Quaint Community (1951-present)

+Organizations

 On May 9, 1863, a dozen or so Master Masons gathered in a store in Deming to apply for a charter from the Grand Lodge of Indiana.
 The charter was granted, and Hinkle Lodge No. 310 was organized in Deming on May 26, 1864.
-The Noblesville Ledger stated that "the lodge prospered vert fast in an early day, meeting every few nights and sometimes during the day to initiate members.
+The Noblesville Ledger stated that "the lodge prospered very fast in an early day, meeting every few nights and sometimes during the day to initiate members.
 A great many were hurriedly received in order that they might answer Lincoln's call for troops."
 Fellow Mason and Wesleyan preacher Jabez Neal was paid $1,450 by Hinkle Lodge for the construction of a Masonic Hall in Deming.
 Beginning in 1865, Hinkle Lodge met on the second floor of the hall while the Deming Wesleyan Church gathered on the main floor.
-Prior to this, the Masons had met in B.F.
-Holiday's store.
-To cover the costs, member dues were raised from 10 cents to 75 cents a month.
-In May 1898, the Deming Wesleyan Church sold Hinkle Lodge the land that the hall was on for $35.
-As of October 2024, Mason's still meet at Hinkle Lodge in Deming.
+The Deming Wesleyan Church eventually sold Hinkle Lodge the land that the hall was on in 1898.
+Hinkle Lodge is still active as of 2026.